-Voting securities and principal holders thereof
+4. Voting securities and principal holders thereof

 The authorized share capital of the Company consists of an unlimited number of Common Shares without par value, and an unlimited number of preferred shares, issuable in series by the directors of the Company.
-As at the date of this Management Information Circular, 614,470,373 Common Shares were issued and outstanding, each such share carrying the right to one (1) vote at the Meeting, and no preferred shares were issued and outstanding.
-May 19, 2017 has been fixed by the directors of the Company as the record date for the purpose of determining those Shareholders entitled to receive notice of, and to vote at, the Meeting.
+19 May 2020 has been fixed by the directors of the Company as the record date ("Record Date") for the purpose of determining those Shareholders entitled to receive notice of, and to vote at, the Meeting.